erjank/teaching/load.md

     a programming language is different from creating a reference to a cell in a spreadsheet.

-2.  *Germane* load is the (desirable) mental effort required to create linkages between new information and old (which is one of the things that distinguishes learning from memorization).
+2.  *Germane* load is the (desirable) mental effort required to create linkages between new information and old, which is one of the things that distinguishes learning from memorization.
 An example might be learning how to loop through a collection in Python.

 3.  *Extraneous* load is everything else that distracts or gets in